 This vast fifteen-million-dollar epic was the most expensive film ever made to date.
 Shot in 70mm, the script was based on a 19th century novel by Civil War general Lew Wallace and set in the Roman Empire’s province of Judea.

-Ostensibly a film about Jesus Christ, the story centres on the friendship between Messala (Stephen Boyd) and Judah Ben-Hur (Charlton Heston).
+Ostensibly a film about Jesus Christ, the story centres on the friendship between Messala (Stephen Boyd), commanding officer of the Roman legions, and Judah Ben-Hur (Charlton Heston), who lives as a rich Jewish prince and merchant in Jerusalem at the beginning of the first century.

 Tensions develop between them and Messala contrives to have Judah framed and condemned to life as a galley slave and to send his mother and sister to prison, for the sake of his career.

-Whilst in the galleys Ben-Hur rescues a Roman admiral (Jack Hawkins) during a sea battle and is adopted by him (pictured).
+Whilst in the galleys Ben-Hur rescues a Roman admiral (Jack Hawkins) during a sea battle and is adopted by him.

 Making his way back to Jerusalem, he defeats Messala in a climactic chariot race and rescues his mother and sister who have become lepers.
 They are cured by Christ at the moment of the Crucifixion.